padmaksha18/ARM3Dnet/README.md

 3. Run evaluate.py to get the test results in the forecasting range.

-Dynamic Covariates created already for 6 months and stored in data folder.
+Dynamic Covariates created for 6 months and stored in data folder.